frank3en/flex-project/README.md

 6. use `<svg>` in css is like other image with `background-image` and `background-size`.
 7. use new feature of `mask-image` to use svg.
 The anatomy of it is to set a mask and a background color, then we see bg color through the mask.
 8. we also need to set `mask-size`.
+9. Set the `margin-right:auto` to two flex item in a flex row, which will get the effect of `justify-content:space-between`.
+10. In this project, only set `border width` value causes the img size shrink, set `box-sizing:content-box` to fix it.
+11. What is the diff between `:last-child` and `:last-of-type`?
+12. What does `border-radius:<percentage>` mean?

+###

 ## Component List